imaraziotis/K-Networks/README.md

 ### Citation:
 If you make use of this software please consider citing the following papers:<br>
-1. IA Maraziots, S Perantonis, A. Dragomir, D. Thanos, "K-Nets: Clustering though Nearest Neighbors Networks.", Pattern Recognition 2019<br>
+1. IA Maraziots, S Perantonis, A. Dragomir, D. Thanos, "K-Nets: Clustering though Nearest Neighbors Networks", Pattern Recognition 2019<br>
 2. <br>

 ### Licence: